- Tekla Structures

 Setting up the standard that a company uses, and the standards that a specific project needs will make the designing process much more efficient because the end user can concentrate on the design process.

 Tekla Warehouse has a lot of additional content, such as application tools and environment content.
-Tekla Warehouse offline offering that comes as an option with Tekla Structures installation has all the catalog content of environments, such as profiles, bolts, materials, and reinforcement.
-You can access those inside Tekla Structures via Quick Launch.
+You can download Tekla Warehouse offline content that includes the catalog content of environments, such as profiles, bolts, materials, and reinforcement.

 The image below shows an example of the collection paths with four Tekla Structures collections: